maneeshanand/react-boilerplate/README.md

 `npm run test-watch`

 **es6 or es5**
 There are examples for both styles, feel free to try either!

+** Where to start **
+`react-router` powers routes.
+Checkout `/main/lib/routes` to add your own.

+Or just render a component directly on the DOM, check that out over in `./app.js`

+Start by modifying `/main/components/home/Home.react.js`